sudheermuthyala/terraform-/09-terraform-modules/111-defining-child-module-/README.md

         - Tainting Resource with a module
 ## Defining a Child Module
 - We need to Understand about the following
     - Module source (Mandatory): To Start with.
+I am using Terraform Registry